The novel coronavirus (SARS-CoV-2), which causes the disease COVID-19, is a type of zoonotic virus that jumps from animals to humans.

 For Clients and Referring Veterinarians

 While regular veterinary services have been permitted to reopen statewide beginning May 29, the MSU Veterinary Medical Center will maintain its current level of operations in order to best protect its clinical staff, patients, and clientele.
 This means the Hospital will continue to see only emergency and critical care patients at this time.
 In coming weeks, Hospital administrators will begin implementing a plan to gradually reopen the Hospital to allow for specialty service visits.

 Revised Operations are available and updates will be posted as needed

-There are seven different types of coronaviruses.
+There are multiple different types of coronaviruses.
 At present, the Centers for Disease Control and Prevention believes there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
 Please see COVID-19 and Animals for more information.

 MSU is the first University in the country to pilot test a COVID notification app.
 The app is designed for MSU students, faculty, and staff and aims to be an alert system for Michigan COVID exposure.

 The MSU Veterinary Diagnostic Laboratory provides services essential to sustain or protect life and will continue to operate.

 Information about lab operations is available and updates will be posted as needed.